 On March 4, 2021, CBS All Access is rebranding into Paramount+, and they’re also bringing back the classic Nickelodeon cartoon, the Rugrats.
 My oldest daughter watched the Rugrats religiously, and I have mixed feelings seeing it return using 2021 technology.
 I’m sure Paramount+ has big plans for the show but will those plans keep the charm the Rugrats had?

 The new trailer for Rugrats on Paramount+ is below, so you be the judge as to if this new version is going to hold up.
 One good choice made is bringing back some of the original voice cast.
+You can sign up for this streaming service and get some deals here.
 Check out the trailer below:

 Here’s what the Paramount+ and Nickelodeon press release had to say about the new Rugrats series:

 Nickelodeon is reuniting members of the original voice cast behind iconic toddlers Tommy Pickles, Chuckie Finster, Angelica Pickles, Susie Carmichael, and Phil and Lil DeVille in the upcoming all-new Rugrats animated series.
 A reimagining of the classic ‘90s hit, the CG-animated series stars E.G. Daily (Tommy), Nancy Cartwright (Chuckie), Cheryl Chase (Angelica), Cree Summer (Susie), and Kath Soucie (Phil and Lil), all of whom are reprising their iconic roles in this new series.
 Produced by Nickelodeon Animation Studio, the series is set to debut this spring on Paramount+, the highly anticipated streaming service from ViacomCBS.